Virk Ancestry for Posterity

 Zakariya Khan continued to carry out his policy of repression with redoubled zeal.
 A Pitiless campaign for a manhunt was started.
 Sikhs heads sold for money and Mughals offered a prize for each head brought to them.
 According to Ratan Singh Bhangu, "He who informed where a Sikh was received 10 rupees, he who killed one received 50."

 To cut off the Sikhs from the main source of their inspiration, the Harimandir Sahib at Amritsar was taken possession of and guarded by Mughal troops to prevent them visiting it.
 Sikhs were then living in exile in the Shivalik hills, in Lakkhi Jungle and in the sandy desert of Rajputana.
 To assert their right to ablution in the holy tank in Amritsar they would occasionally send riders, who, in disguise or openly cutting their way through armed guards, would reach the temple, take a dip in the tank and ride back with lightning speed.
-Many a heroic tale of such daring adventure is recounted.
+Many a heroic tale of such daring adventures is recounted.
 The governor of Lahore Zakariya Khan, sent a strong force under Samad Khab to seek out the Sikhs.
 Mughal force was severely punished and their leader killed.
 Samad Khan had been the target of Sikhs' wrath since he had, on June 24, 1734 executed with torture, hacking bone by bone, Bhai Mani Singh, the learned and pious high priest of the Golden Temple.

 General Nawab Kapur Singh Virk now made a plan to capture Zakariya Khan.
 With a force of 2000 strong, dressed in green, their hair hanging loosely behind in Muslim style and a green Muslim banner leading them, he entered the city and went on to the Shahi Mosque where, according to intelligence received, the Mughal governor was expected to attend the afternoon prayer.
 But Zakariya Khan did not visit the mosque.
 General Kapur Singh Virk was disappointed at the failure of the mission.
-Throwing off the disguise and shouting their usual war cries of SAT SRI AKAL , the Sikhs marched out of Lahore and vanished into their jungle homes.
+Throwing off the disguise and shouting their usual war cries of Sat Sri Akal, the Sikhs marched out of Lahore and vanished into their jungle homes.

 In 1748, a section of Dal Khalsa under Charat Singh, grandfather of Ranjit singh gave chase to the fleeing troops of Ahmad Shah Durrani (Abdali).
 Another, at the instance of General Nawab Kapur Singh Virk marched on to Amritsar and freed it from Mughals.
-Then General Nawab Kapur Singh Virk begged the Khalsa Panth to relieve him of his office, due to his old age, and at his suggestion Jassa Singh Ahluwalia was choosen the supreme commander of the Dal Khalsa.
+Then General Nawab Kapur Singh Virk begged the Khalsa Panth to relieve him of his office, due to his old age, and at his suggestion, Jassa Singh Ahluwalia was chosen the supreme commander of the Dal Khalsa.

 Since it started with Sardar Jassa Singh, I am adding this para specifically in that context….